 Are you one of those sales reps that spend only one-third of your day actually selling?
 Does the rest of your day go to administrative tasks that could have easily been automated?
 Or are you managing a team with sales reps that spend hours and hours logging deal-related activity in the CRM system and searching for decks hiding somewhere in an unnamed folder on their computer?
 Then this article is for you.

 Sales professional's job is to - no surprise here - sell.
-Here's a complete guide to how you can automate repetitive tasks throughout every step of the sales process with the help from modern sales technologies.
+Here's a complete guide to how you can automate repetitive tasks throughout every step of the sales process with the help from modern sales technologies and sales intelligence.